hlandau/acmetool/userguide.md

 Ensure you load the modules `mod_proxy` and `mod_proxy_http`.

+**Proxy mode: Changing port.** If you need to change the ports on which acmetool listens, see the `request: challenge: http-ports` directive.
+See [State storage schema](#the-state-storage-schema).

 **Webroot mode.** If you don't have a particular webroot path in mind, consider using `/var/run/acme/acme-challenge` as a recommended standard. `acmetool` defaults to this as a webroot path if you don't explicitly configure one.
 (See “Challenge Completion Philosophy” below.)

 **Webroot mode: nginx/tengine.**